All core actions are open source and available in Tracecat’s GitHub repository.

 Core actions are the building blocks of Tracecat workflows and action templates.
 All core actions are under the core namespace.
 They are distinct from pre-built integrations in the tools namespace, which are pre-configured for specific 3rd-party tools.

-There are three sub-namespaces under core:
+There are four sub-namespaces under core:

 • core